The family behind the mission work

 The family behind the Mission

 We as Evangeliums-Mission Äthiopien e.V. are distinguished by the fact that it is a Mission coordinated from Germany and headed by Mission Director Shimeles Retta.
 It takes a well-functioning team in Ethiopia and Germany to make this possible and who stay in contact with each other and share the same goal, which is to make mission in Ethiopia possible.
-Our German team consists of five employees: Shimeles and Jutta Retta (middle), Renate Retta (left) and Georgij and Sarah Goletiani (right).
+Our German team consists of six employees: Shimeles and Jutta Retta (middle), Renate Retta (left) and Georgij and Sarah Goletiani (right).
+In addition, our hardworking employee Nadine Dudek.